|

 Casually dressed in tight black jeans, sneakers, T-shirt and jacket, Bowie

-to the stage, he announced: "I love the smell of Wellington in the
+to the stage, Bowie announced: "I love the smell of Wellington in the

 evening!".